m00wl/nixfiles/hosts/slnix/README.md

 This document describes the additional bootstrap process for `slnix`.

+## `slnix` v0.3

+`slnix` follows the generic bootstrap process for Raspberry Pi systems that was described before.

 ## `slnix` v0.2

 `slnix` is now a Raspberry Pi 3 Model B+ connected to an external hard drive for storage.